duckyafi/Gam-Commands/README.md

 <h6>Email Deletion</h6>

 <li>gam user [username] delete messages query rfc822msgid:[message ID]doit (this command deletes a single email sent to your org)</li>

 <li>gam all users delete messages query rfc822msgid:[message ID] doit (this command will delete a sent email to the whole org)</li>

 <h7>Google Drive</h7>

+<li>gam print groups todrive (this command will push the output to your personal drive</li>

 </ul>
 	</body>